 What is a Wi-Fi or wireless network?

-How do Wi-Fi wireless networks work?
+How do Wi-Fi networks work?

 Joining a wireless network